Knowing When to Quit: Probabilistic Early Exits for Speech Separation: Methods

 \subsection{Model Architecture}

-We design a \gls{tasnet}-family model suitable for early exit using \gls{this}, and denote the architecture \gls{this}-Net as illustrated in \Cref{fig:arch:detailed}.
-We base the initial design of the \gls{this}-Net architecture on building blocks from the SepReformer~\autocite{shinSeparateReconstructAsymmetric2024} model due to its strong performance in speech separation.
-Following recent trends~\autocite{shinSeparateReconstructAsymmetric2024,wangTFGridNetMakingTimeFrequency2023}, we opt for an encoder-separator-decoder design where a shallow encoder/decoder pair (referred to as encoder/decoder heads in our models) down-/upsamples the audio signals whereas a separator module directly maps the encoder output to the decoder, rather than masking the encoder output as in TasNet.
-We do not perform any down- or upsampling in the separator network, and do not use any bias parameters anywhere in the network.
-We use the \textit{Snake}~\autocite{ziyinNeuralNetworksFail2020} activation function $\operatorname{Snake}(x; \theta) = x + \frac{1}{\theta} \sin\parens{\theta x}^2$ where $\theta$ is a learnable per-channel parameter, which has previously been used to model audio data in~\textcite{leeBigVGANUniversalNeural2023,kumarHighFidelityAudioCompression2023a}.
+We design a \ac{tasnet}-family model suitable for early exit using \ac{this}, and denote the architecture \ac{this}-Net as illustrated in~\cref{fig:arch:detailed}.
+We base the initial design of the \ac{this}-Net architecture on building blocks from the SepReformer~\autocite{ShinSeparateAndReconstruct2024} model due to its strong performance in speech separation.
+Following recent trends~\autocite{ShinSeparateAndReconstruct2024,WangTfGridnet2023}, we opt for an encoder-separator-decoder design where a shallow encoder/decoder pair (referred to as encoder/decoder heads in our models) down-/upsamples the audio signals whereas a separator module directly maps the encoder output to the decoder, rather than masking the encoder output as in \ac{tasnet}.
+The encoder/decoder heads and inverse-gamma parametrization blocks are described in~\cref{sec:arch_details}.
+We do not perform any down- or upsampling in the separator network in order to be able to reconstruct estimated sources early in the network without excessive artifacts from upsampling.
+We use the GELU~\autocite{HendrycksGaussianErrorLinear2023} activation function.

-\textbf{Audio Encoder and Decoder Heads:} We base our encoder and decoder heads on the design from SepReformer, but instead of using strided convolutions as filterbank we employ sequence-wise patching with patch size $P$~\autocite{manolakis2009}.
-This filterbank design is perceptually motivated and spreads the reconstruction error evenly across both time and frequency, as also argued in~\textcite{parkerScalingTransformersLowBitrate2024}.
-See \cref{fig:arch:blocks} for an illustration of the blocks.